Chapter 43 BWV 18 Gleichwie der Regen und Schnee vom Himmel fällt

 Another tantalising piece of evidence comes from the reversion to the practice of using an instrumental sinfonia.
 Cs 75 and 76 both call upon them as opening movements of their second parts and the next work in the series, C 21, did so to open part 1.
 Bach subsequently departed from this practice in the bipartite works, notably the 24/185 pairing and C 70.
 Consequently their use, while more common after the second cycle, remains relatively rare in the latter part of his first Leipzig year.

 C 18, like C 185 from the earlier pairing, is an early work.
 It originated in Weimer in 1713 but was transposed and rescored for its Leipzig presentation (Dürr p 233).
-It contains only the one (brief) aria and a disproportionate amount of recitative, a form which Bach was at this time finding particularly amenable to both his melodic gifts and his penchant for painting musical imagery.
+It contains only the one (brief) aria and a disproportionate amount of recitative, a form which Bach was at this time finding particularly amenable for his melodic gifts, his penchant for painting musical imagery and the capacity for dealing with long tracts of texts..

-It would appear that Bach had the first recitative in mind when composing the opening theme of the sinfonia.
+It would appear that Bach had the bass recitative in mind when composing the opening theme of the sinfonia.
 The metaphor there is one of descending snow and rain falling from heaven to nourish the earth and its seed.
-Bach′s musical depiction of this in the sinfonia may be perceived in two contrasting five-bar phrases of markedly different character.
+Bach′s musical depiction of this in the sinfonia can be recognised in two contrasting five-bar phrases of markedly different character.

 The first is a theme announced in octaves in all parts.
 This is a technique found commonly in Italian concerto form, the orchestra announcing the principal melodic material prior to the entrance of the soloist(s).
 Bach applied the technique sparingly but provided a number of examples, including the opening of the triple keyboard concerto in Dm as well as the first two movements of the single harpsichord concerto in the same key.
 (These latter movements were to be recalled for C 146 (vol 3, chapter 14) the first as an introductory sinfonia and the second with added choral parts).
 In C 18 the concerto-like arrival of ′solo′ material arrives in the fifth bar.

-One peculiarity is the adherence of the quaver figuration to a single chord, the dominant of the key.
+One peculiarity is the adherence of the quaver figuration to a single chord (the third and fourth bars) in the dominant of the key.
 This is unusual for Bach, who normally prefers a solid progression of chords, each moving to the next with a sense of clear purpose and direction.
 The effect here is one of relentlessness and it may be that Bach had in mind torrents of rain cascading down from heaven.

 There seems little doubt that Bach saw this movement not simply as a prelude to the narrative but an intrinsic part of it.
 On the other hand, it may be that he had simply extracted images from the text with which to stimulate his musical invention.
 There is no doubt that the added recorders, even though they only double the violas, enhance the images of fruitfulness and fecundity.